Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/newton_solver_card.rst

 PRINT_DETAILED_CONVERGENCE
  Toggle on printing of detailed convergence information.
 Warning: this can be a lot of information to parse.

+PRINT_LINEAR_ITERATIONS
+ Prints the number of linear iterations for each Newton iteration to the screen.

 **Note: See the** PETSc_ **users manual for a more definitive explanation of the solver atol, rtol, and stol tolerances below.**

 .. _PETSc: http://www.mcs.anl.gov/petsc/documentation/index.html